 How much does a web designer earn?
 Find out about the factors affecting freelance, contract, and employed work with this guide to web design salaries.

 Web design is one of the tech industry's most flexible and in-demand fields.
-Web designers are well-compensated for their work, with an average total pay of $82,035 per year in the United States, according to salary data from Glassdoor as of December 2024.
-This figure includes a base web designer salary of $69,261 and $12,775 in additional pay [1].
-Additional pay may include commissions, bonuses, or profit sharing.
+Web designers are well-compensated for their work, with a total median pay of $85,000 per year in the United States, according to salary data from Glassdoor as of September 2025 [1].
+This figure includes base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation.
 Remember that your employer, experience, and location can also impact your salary.

-Entry-level web designers with up to one year of experience can expect a salary of $61,612 on average, according to data from Glassdoor [1].
-For junior web designers, the annual salary average rises to $67,741 [2].
-Experienced web designers who have worked in the field for four to six years earn an average annual salary of $68,222 [1].
-Senior web designer salary averages $94,674 per year [3].
+Entry-level web designers with up to one year of experience can expect a total median pay of $71,000 on average, according to data from Glassdoor [1].
+For junior web designers, the total median pay average rises to $85,000 [2].
+Experienced web designers who have worked in the field for four to six years earn an average total median pay of $89,000 [1].
+Senior web designer salary averages $129,000 per year [3].

+According to the US Bureau of Labor Statistics, web developers and digital designers earn a median salary of $98,090 as of May 2024, compared to the average salary across all occupations of $49,500 [4].
 While the salary you can expect to earn as a web designer will vary based on factors like where you live, how much education you have, and your job title, web designers make an average salary higher than the average salary across all industries.
-According to the US Bureau of Labor Statistics, web developers and digital designers earned a median salary of $92,750 as of May of 2023, compared to the average salary across all occupations of $48,060 [4].

 Earnings in the web design profession can vary based on national and international location.
 To get a sense of the average salary for web designers in the US, Zippia allows you to look at job postings across the country.
 Still, it's important to note these averages reflect a wide range of experience in web design, from entry-level to senior professionals.
 Discover a few states with the highest average annual web designer salaries in the US, according to Zippia [5].